JarryShaw/PyPCAPKit/CONTRIBUTING.md

 ## Getting started

 - Fork the repository on GitHub.
-- Read the README for installation and build instructions, and its *Testing* section for the test commands.
+- Read the README for installation and build instructions, and the *Testing* page it links from its *Documentation* table — `docs/source/testing.rst` — for the test commands.
 - Set up a development environment. `make setup` runs `pipenv install --skip-lock --dev`, and the `Makefile` exports `PIPENV_VENV_IN_PROJECT=1`, so the environment lands in `.venv/` inside the checkout. **Only that environment has the dependencies** — the `make` targets below all run